Priyankasaggu11929/Build-Scripts/README.md

 Fourth, and most importantly, the documentation complicates package building. `libidn` and `libidn2` were especially difficult to build because the packages assumed a maintainer building for a desktop system with repos full of everything needed for a build.
 Configuring with `--no-gtk-doc` required a `bootstrap` or `autoreconf` which required additional steps and additional dependencies.

 Some documentation is built and installed.
 You can run `clean-docs` to remove most of it.
 Use `sudo` if you installed into a privileged location.

-## Runtime Paths

-The build scripts attempt to set runtime paths in everything it builds.
-For example, on Fedora x86_64 the  options include `-L/usr/local/lib64 -m64 -Wl,-R,/usr/local/lib64 -Wl,--enable-new-dtags`.
-If all goes well you will not suffer the stupid Linux path problems that have existed for the last 30 years or so.

 ## Autotools